Turning Loneliness into a Meaningful Solitude

 Several decades ago our home resembled a cafeteria for a while.
 Friends, acquaintances, neighbors, and even their friends would be showing up at different times of the day just "because you are making such a good coffee" they would say.

-Being relatively new immigrants at the time, we needed company, a lot of company, and especially those of our origin to fill that sad void in our hearts, after having left far behind a big family with the only world that we had known.
+Being relatively new immigrants at the time, we needed company, a lot of company, and especially those of our origin to fill that sad void in our hearts, after having left far behind a big family along with the only world that we had known.

 The adjustment was not promising to be easy.
 Coming from a communist country where "everybody lived everybody else's life", the cold western materialism was written on everyone's face hitting us at places where we were so vulnerable at the time.